 The morning lessons had proven a very good idea as, not only did they feel that they were progressing rapidly, but the lessons brought a sense of purpose to everyone concerned.
-Even Lupin had been recruited and he had taken the younger children under his wing giving them lessons while the older students worked with Alex.
+Even Lupin, had been recruited taking the younger children under his wing giving them separate lessons while the older students worked with Alex.
 Their parents had readily agreed thinking it would be a good introduction to how they would be instructed once they were attending Hogwarts come September.

 They all headed in from their lessons to the busy sitting room for a relaxed lunch.
 The sitting room had become sort of a central planning room for the wedding as it was where everyone had been gathering for buffet style meals.

 More of Fleur's guests had arrived from France, two of her former schoolmates, Antoinette, an attractive raven haired girl with what Harry thought was a rather annoying giggle, and Odette, a blonde girl with a rather aristocratic air, who everyone seemed to agree, was a bit too skinny.
 They were to be bridesmaids along with Ginny and Gabrielle.

 A special guest of Bill's had also arrived.
 Daniel Peterson, was an American Wizard, who Bill had befriended in Egypt while working for Gringott's as curse breakers.
 He was a very friendly sort and it was easy to see why the two men had become good mates.
 A tall blond, with a lean muscular build, a squarish, handsome face and a laid back southern California attitude, his arrival had been particularly welcomed by Fleur's friends.
 He in turn had seemed to be equally taken by the two French girls.